In Ocado's world, the rise of the machines is unstoppable - NewsBreak

 In Ocado's world, the rise of the machines is unstoppable

-ERITH, England (Reuters) - In a warehouse in London’s suburbs, thousands of robots swarm in a mesmerising dance across the top of a grid the size of six football pitches, racing to supply groceries to the British capital’s shoppers.
+ERITH, England, Oct 25 (Reuters) - In a warehouse in London's suburbs, thousands of robots swarm in a mesmerising dance across the top of a grid the size of six football pitches, racing to supply groceries to the British capital's shoppers.

-Built by UK online supermarket pioneer Ocado, the washing-machine sized bots have caught the eye of international retailers battling a shortage of workers and rising wage demands in a post-pandemic world.
+Built by UK online supermarket pioneer Ocado (OCDO.L), the washing-machine sized bots have caught the eye of international retailers battling a shortage of workers and rising wage demands in a post-pandemic world.

 It has already struck deals to provide its technology to supermarket groups in eight countries including the United States, Japan and France.
 In a recent three-week window it hosted prospective clients from another five countries.